ljiljana44/WildFire_RemoteSensing/README.md

 - Use  model to classify new images

 ### 2. 🤖 **Machine Learning - Regression  Models**
-- Supervised learning: Random Forest, SVM, and Logistic Regression
+- Supervised learning: Linear, Polynomial and Ridge regression
 - Burned area   and fire risk prediction
 - Model evaluation
-- Use  model to classify new images
+- Use  model to create new images

 ### 4. 🧩 **Patch-Based Analysis**
 - Divide satellite images into small "patches" for training